 If getting the spaces in between your kitchen and bathroom tiles is your main focus, you may not want an extendable power scrubber, because a less cumbersome device will do.
 Handheld grout scrubbers are great for getting into tiny spaces up close and personal.
 These tile and grout cleaning machines pack a load of automatic scrubbing ability into a device the size of a toothbrush but scrape away years of gunk in seconds.
-They generally run on AAA batteries and offer packs of replacement heads at a reasonable price.
+They run on AA batteries and offer packs of replacement heads at a reasonable price.

 Clean out tough-to-reach grout and get your sink handles to shine with this tile cleaning scrubber.
 Offering 60 oscillations per second, this tiny tool will banish dirt in no time.
 Interchangeable heads will help you tackle any job.